MooersLab/colabpymolpysnips/README.md

 <p align="center"><img src="images/searchInstallPyMOL.png"></p>

-### Step 6: Insert the installPyMOL snippet into the new notebook and Run
+### Step 6: Insert the installPyMOL snippet into the new notebook and run

 <p align="center"><img src="images/installIncentivePyMOL.png"></p>

 This takes 5-10 mintues.
 Ignore this warning: